What are operating expenses in a commercial lease and how do they affect lease payables?

 - Additional Charges: Any other charges specified in the lease agreement, such as common area maintenance (CAM) fees, marketing fees in shopping centers, or contributions to reserve funds for major repairs.

-Operating expenses can differ significantly based on the type and size of the commercial property.
+Commercial property operating expenses typically include utilities, property taxes, insurance, maintenance and repairs, and common area expenses, with the specific components varying by property type and lease structure.
 For instance, a small retail store will have different operating costs compared to a large office building or a warehouse.
 These costs include things like property taxes, insurance, maintenance, and utilities.

 It's crucial for both property owners and tenants to clearly understand what makes up these operating expenses.
 Knowing the details can help avoid surprises and ensure that both parties budget appropriately.
 By understanding each component, like property management fees or repair costs, everyone involved can plan better and keep financials in check.